woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 **Session**

 Express session is like a global storage alive only during each session.
-According the [documentation](https://github.com/expressjs/session) session data are not stored in cookie directly, but just the session ID.
+According to the official [documentation](https://github.com/expressjs/session), session data are not stored in cookie directly, but just the session ID.
 The data are stored in server-side safely.

 ### Database